 This can all be exacerbated by changes in hormones during teenage years as the sebaceous glands are particularly sensitive to hormones.
 Breakouts can also happen due to hormonal changes around pregnancy or in women with polycystic ovary syndrome.

 As break outs are often caused by hormonal changes in the body it is not possible to treat using skincare as a method.
 However sensible choices in products can help with some of the symptoms and effects.

-Keep the skin nice and clean using a gentle cleanser which doesn’t strip oils from the surface, harsh cleansers will strip the oil from the skin and it will then produce more to compensate.
+Keep the skin very clean using a gentle cleanser that doesn’t strip oils from the surface, harsh cleansers will strip the oil from the skin and it will then produce more to compensate.

 Massage blended oils into the skin to moisturise, protect from scarring and soften pores.

 Tips: use a silver shield gel after cleansing, it is a leave on product with anti-bacterial properties.
 Look at reducing sugar in your diet, consult a functional nutritionist for further advice.

 Best products: Petitgrain Cleanser, Skin Therapy Face Oil, Balance Face Cream.